EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Enter test_user's email into element `#email`
 - Enter test_user's password into element `#password`
 - Click element `input[type="submit"]
+- Open /
 - Navigate to the update ticket form
 - Enter the test_ticket's name in element `#ticket-to-update`
 - Enter the number 50 into the element `#update-quantity`
-- Click element `input[type="submit"]`
+- Click element `input[type="submit"]
-- Validate that the form has been successfully submitted and that the page contains a ticket-updated message.
+- Validate that the page has been redirected to /
+- Validate that the `#update_message` element shows successful
 - Validate that current page contains a #ticket-name header matching the tickets name.
 - Open /logout (clean up)

-### Test Case R5.4.1:  Price has to be of range [10, 100].
+### Test Case R5.4.1:  Price has to be of range [10, 100] - Negative.
 Testing price below the range.
 Mocking:
 - Mock backend.get_user to return a test_user instance
 - Mock backend.get_ticket to return a the test_ticket instance